-- Imagine we have a set of ${\cal N}$ samples from some signal - We want to produce a prediction, e.g. whether the signal represents a human voice, or a picture of a cat, or a depth image of a building
+- Imagine we have a set of N samples from some signal - We want to produce a prediction, e.g. whether the signal represents a human voice, or a picture of a cat, or a depth image of a building

-- We can compute the probability as a function ${\cal F}$ of these values - In a fully-connected network, the function takes in all the inputs at once, e.g. as $g(\mathbf{w} \cdot \mathbf{x})$ , where $\mathbf{w}$ is a weight vector and g is some nonlinear transformation such as a sigmoid function
+- We can compute the probability as a function ${\cal F}$ of these values - In a fully-connected network, the function takes in all the inputs at once, e.g. as $g(\mathbf{w} \cdot \mathbf{x})$, where \mathbf{w} is a weight vector and g is some nonlinear transformation such as a sigmoid function

-- Fully-connected networks have some drawbacks - The function is very high-dimensional (all inputs processed at once) - No complex relationships between inputs is modeled (just a dot product)
+- Fully-connected networks have some drawbacks - The function is very high-dimensional (all inputs processed at once) - No complex relationships between inputs are modeled (just a dot product) - Local information is not captured in a "translation-invariant" way (a feature of the signal at the left end of the sequence must be learned independently of the same feature occurring at the right end)